 Private schools are not required to meet the same standards as state-funded schools and are subject to a significantly less rigorous inspection regime.
-As such, private schools are more free to influence various aspects of school life, such as their science or relationships and sex education curriculums, according to their religious ethos.
+As such, private schools are freer to influence various aspects of school life, such as their science or relationships and sex education curriculums, according to their religious ethos.
 This can lead to an educational experience that denies pupils some of the rights enjoyed by children in state-funded schools.

 The European Convention on Human Rights affords parents the right to bring up their children in line with their religious beliefs.
 However, we believe that it is important to recognise the rights of children to form their own opinions on matters of religion and belief, and the duty placed on states by the UN Convention on the Rights of the Child (UNCRC).